NicoMoser/day_of_week/README.md

 I recently came to revisit the formula and wanted to try to make sense of it, especially the 31\*m\/12 part.

+The following article https://www.academia.edu/31413474/Algorithm_to_calculate_the_day_of_the_week was the only other place I could find this expression but all it says is "the maximum duration of the month is 31 days and the year consists of 12 months, so the days between year-end and beginning of the month are equal to the integer part of the product of the number of the month m per the fraction of 31/12."
+I don't see how that follows and wanted to explore it myself.

 To convert a year, month, day to a day of the week, we assume a reference day (which will be determined later) and count number of days after that day, then take the remainder, mod 7.
 All days with the same remainder are on the same day of the week.

 To compute the number of days we use that every year has 365 days except leap years that have 366 days.
 Whether or not a year is a leap year depends on two things - the year and whether or not we're using a Julian or Gregorian calendar.
 That transition took place at a variety of dates in various places, but we'll only cover one of those dates.
 After we've accounted for the different years, we need to figure out the position of the day in the year, for example the 48th day of the year, but we will ruthlessly take shortcuts since we really only care about the difference of between two dates (our date of interest and the reference date) up to a multiple of 7.